Ben-Tay/Conserv-Inc/README.md

 1. git clone https://github.com/Ben-Tay/Conserv-Inc.git
 2. git pull origin master (may or may not need but will not affect codes since only importing on first time)
+3. npm install (to install all dependencies)
+4. ionic serve (check that u can preview the app)

 ##### Create your own branch: